nemonik/hands-on-DevOps/readme.md

           servicePort: http
 ```

-An `c` exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
-We are exposing out service via Traefik, who in turn exposes out application at http://192.168.0.11:8082/helloworld.
+An `Ingress` gives `Service`s externally-reachable URLs, load balance traffic...
+We are exposing our service via Traefik at http://192.168.0.11:8082/helloworld.

-Once our application is deployed to the cluster, Traefik's dashboard will permit a view into this at http://192.168.0.11:8083/dashboard/
+Once our application is deployed to the cluster, Traefik's dashboard will permit a view into how it is handling things at http://192.168.0.11:8083/dashboard/

 #### 8.12.1.4.
 Deploy your application